-Invoke Solutions is headquartered in Waltham, MA with its research and development office in Ramat Gan, Israel.
+Invoke Solutions is headquartered in Waltham, MA.

 By using the Internet, the Invoke platform allows you to host a real-time session where you can present visual and/or audio materials and combine both qualitative and quantitative questioning techniques.
 Its powerful ability to drill down on issues through on-the-fly questioning exposes the real drivers behind participant responses.

 The Invoke platform is well suited for any situation where you need to have a structured dialog with a dispersed group of people to get fast, reliable feedback and insight.
 It is commonly used for testing marketing materials (packaging, preliminary ad concepts, promotions, websites etc.), assessing new product concepts, capturing employee and customer feedback, and testing political messages.
 In general, Invoke can be beneficial for any study where you want to capture participants’ reactions and feedback to particular stimulus in a live/real-time environment.

 The Invoke research platform is available in 6 languages: English, Spanish, German, French, Italian, and Portuguese.